GreenCubeGames/SpriteChangeCamAngle/README.md

 # SpriteChangeCamAngle
-FF tactics, oldschool 2d with 3d environment that use sprites that change relative with camera angle.
+This is a simple script, that change the sprite, by object and camera angle, like FF tactics, and other tactics, rpgs, and simple 2d characters with 3d level.